INF9430 – Advanced digital systems design

 Experience with digital integrated circuit design, VHDL and FPGA as given in the course

-INF3430 – Digital systemkonstruksjon - Digital systemkonstruksjon is highly recommended.
+INF3430 – Digital systemkonstruksjon (continued) - Digital systemkonstruksjon is highly recommended.

 2 hours of lectures and possibly 2 hours of lectures/assignment training per week.